 Why this recipe works

-- This classic cheesecake is smooth, creamy, with a dense mouthfeel
+- This baked cheesecake is smooth, creamy, with a dense mouthfeel

 - White wine adds subtle fruity undertones for additional layers of flavor